We're improving the streetscape on Cameron Street!

 The vision for the Civic Spine is a vibrant, green boulevard forming part of a cultural trail linking major attractions.
 With low traffic, it can host markets, events, and outdoor dining, creating a lively, people-friendly space.

-To help achieve this vision, the project will begin with improvements to the streetscape and includes a pedestrian crossing and tree planting.
+To help achieve this vision, the project has begun improvements to the streetscape and includes a pedestrian crossing, seating and tree planting.

 To help achieve the vision outlined above for Cameron Street, this project includes the following improvements: